Registered Education Savings Plan (RESP)

 RESP investment plans that allow a subscriber to save for a child’s future educational expenses.
 RESP savings can be used to pay for tuition, books and living expenses.

-Depending on your relationship to the beneficiary, there are two types of RESPs you can set up:
+Depending on your relationship to the beneficiary, there are two types of RESPs:

 Individual RESP